-Under the risk assessment program, the Commission receives sufficient information to assess the nature of the business transacted by derivatives dealers, their exposures, and the potential risk affiliates may cause to registered broker-dealers.
+Under its risk assessment program, the Commission receives sufficient information to assess the nature of the business transacted by derivatives dealers, their exposures, and the potential risk affiliates may create for registered broker-dealers.
 Specifically, the Commission receives quarterly and annual financial statements, including profit and loss information, from material affiliates engaged in derivative financial activities, together with information on the volume, replacement cost, and significant counterparty concentrations for interest rate, foreign exchange, securities, and commodities products.
-Additionally, the Commission receives and reviews the risk management policies employed by major U.S.

-securities firms.
-Such policies include the broker-dealer's methods for monitoring and controlling market, credit, and funding risk.
-To enable the Commission to monitor significant credit exposures, the rules require broker-dealers to furnish for OTC derivatives a counterparty breakdown where credit risk exceeds a defined materiality threshold.
-The GAO Report suggests that the Commission's threshold is too high to obtain sufficient information for detecting potential credit risk problems among OTC dealer affiliates of securities firms.
-This is an area I expect will be reviewed in connection with the staff's ongoing review of the risk assessment program.
+Other information submitted to the Commission under this program includes the risk management policies adopted by major U.S. securities firms.
+Such policies include the broker-dealer's methods. for monitoring and controlling market, credit, and funding risk.
+To enable the Commission to monitor significant credit exposures with respect to OTC derivatives, the rules require broker-dealers to furnish a counterparty breakdown where credit risk exceeds a defined materiality threshold.
+The GAO report suggests that the Commission's threshold is too high to obtain sufficient information for detecting potential credit risk problems among OTC dealer affiliates of securities firms.
+This is an area we expect will be revisited in connection with the staff's review of the risk assessment program.

-Beyond formal reporting requirements, the Commission works closely with representatives of the major dealers to gain an in-depth understanding of their OTC derivatives activities based on the information contained in the filed reports.
+In addition to receiving the information described above, the Commission works closely with representatives of the major dealers to gain an in-depth understanding of their OTC derivatives activities based on the information contained in the filed reports.
 Commission staff routinely meets with the major U.S. securities dealers and reviews, in some detail, the nature and extent of dealer exposures.
-Particular attention is paid to a review of the controls employed by the major U.S. securities firms to manage credit risk.
+Particular attention is paid to the controls employed by the major U.S. securities firms to manage credit risk.
 These reviews generally include an examination of credit functions, such as the capability to perform credit analyses, approve and set counterparty credit limits, approve specific transactions, recommend credit reserves, and manage overall credit exposure.
 Reviews also typically include an evaluation of whether standards requiring that senior management approve transactions involving extensions of credit above authorized levels are being followed.

-It is extremely important that derivatives activities be undertaken in entities that operate under a broad umbrella of risk management policies, commensurate with the level of risk involved, that include adequate systems of risk management controls.
-Adequate risk management policies, for example, must include the maintenance by derivatives dealers of independent risk management functions, such as the establishment of credit and internal audit committees separate from the trading functions of the firm.45
+It is extremely important that derivatives activities be undertaken in entities that operate under risk management policies that include systems of risk management commensurate with the level of risk involved.
+Adequate risk management policies must include the establishment by derivatives dealers of independent risk management functions, such as credit and internal audit committees separate from the trading functions of the firm.46

-Moreover, the role of chief executive officers and board members cannot be overlooked.
-While the board and senior management may not work in the trenches of the trading room, ultimately they are responsible for the direction of the firm, and its "appetite for risk."
-I believe it is important that they be fully aware of the nature and extent of risk inherent in the derivatives activities undertaken by the trading operation.
+The role of chief executive officers and board members in this process cannot be overlooked.
+While the board and senior management may not work in the trenches of the trading room, ultimately they are responsible for the direction of the firm and its "appetite for risk."
+It is important that they be fully aware of the nature and extent of risk inherent in the derivatives activities undertaken by the trading operation.
 Optimally, the board should promulgate clearly articulated policies concerning derivatives, and work actively to update those policies as business and market climates change.
-I applaud boards that have taken such active roles in derivatives risk management and encourage all boards and CEOs to strive to do more in this area.